Adnn/notes_graphics/docs/rtr.md

 ###### Isotropic NDF p338

 An isotropic NDF is _shape-invariant_ if the effect of its roughness parameter is equivalent to scaling the microsurface.
-* An arbitrary isotropic NDF has a $\Lambda$ function depending on two variables, roughness and incidence angle.
+* An arbitrary isotropic NDF has a $\Lambda$ function depending on two variables, roughness $\alpha$ and incidence angle.
 * For a shape-invariant NDF, $\Lambda$ only depends on variable $a$ (with $\mathbf{s}$ replaced by either $\mathbf{v}$ or $\mathbf{l})$:
   $$